The Castle of Rose-Colored Clouds

 Cedric called for his friend everywhere.
 He followed his friend's footprints till they disappeared in the hard ground.
 He climbed a hill to get a better view.
 Out in the distance he noticed his companion, clutching the red mantle in one hand and his own sword in the other.

 Yet the next moment, something even more unbelievable took place.
 The red cape unfolded from under the young man's arms, rose into the air like a blanket, then grabbed his former friend like an eagle swooping for its prey, and held him aloft, kicking his legs and crying out in terror.
-The cap flew higher and higher, carrying the thief over a wide, deep canyon.
+The cape flew higher and higher, carrying the thief over a wide, deep canyon.

 The cape flew higher and higher, carrying the thief over a wide, deep, canyon.